Glass: Composition, Types, Fractures and Examination

 Composition: the amorphous silica network and its modifiers

 Glass is a non-crystalline (amorphous) solid built around a three-dimensional network of silicon-oxygen tetrahedra.
 Pure fused silica (over 99.5 percent SiO2) is chemically inert and thermally stable but very hard to melt and shape, so the industry adds network modifiers and intermediates to lower the working temperature and tune the properties.
-For NET MCQs, remember four families.
+Four families account for the large majority of glass evidence encountered in casework.

 Soda-lime glass.
 The everyday glass: window panes, beverage bottles, drinking glasses.
 Approximate composition is 72 percent SiO2, 14 percent Na2O (network modifier from sodium carbonate, soda ash) and 10 percent CaO (network stabiliser from limestone), with the balance as MgO, Al2O3 and trace iron.
 Refractive index sits in the 1.51 to 1.52 band, which is the first number to remember.